clarin-eric/oai-harvest-manager/README.md

 If you use a Java IDE, it is highly likely it also offers a simple way to do the above.

+You can also use the `build.sh` script to run a build within an environment provisioned with suitable versions of the JDK and Maven.
+Requires docker.

 The above build process creates a package named `oai-harvest-manager-x.y.z.tar.gz` (where x.y.z is a version number).

 # Running the Application